Zinc Carbon Battery |Types of Zinc Carbon Battery | Advantages and Disadvantages

 After 1960, more effort was directed in development of zinc chloride battery cell.
 This is also a popular version of zinc carbon battery.
 Here, zinc chloride is used as electrolyte instead of ammonium chloride.
 This was developed to provide better performance in the heavy drain application.
 In other words, zinc chloride battery is improved substitute of Leclanche’ battery in heavy drain applications.

-Voltage Rating of Zinc Carbon BatteryStandard voltage rating of a zinc carbon battery is determined by type of anode and cathode materials used in the battery cell.
-In zinc carbon battery cell, zinc is anode material and manganese dioxide is cathode material.
+Voltage Rating of Zinc Carbon BatteryStandard voltage rating of a zinc carbon battery is determined by the type of anode and cathode materials used in the battery cell.
+In zinc carbon battery cell, zinc is the anode material and manganese dioxide is the cathode material.
 Electrode potential of zinc is – 0.7 volt whereas electrode potential of manganese dioxide is 1.28.
-Therefore, theoretical voltage of each cell should be – ( - 0.76) + 1.23 = 1.99 V but considering many practical conditions, the actual voltage output of a standard zinc carbon battery is not more than 1.5 V.
+Therefore, theoretical voltage of each cell should be – (- 0.76) + 1.23 = 1.99 V but considering many practical conditions, the actual voltage output of a standard zinc carbon battery is not more than 1.5 V.

 Types of Zinc Carbon BatteryAs we said earlier, there are two types of zinc carbon battery .

 Types of Zinc Carbon Batteries according to Size

 |C||41 gram||26.2 mm||50 mm|